Geometry of horospherical varieties of Picard rank one: A full rectangular Lefschetz exceptional collection on the --variety

-\begin{proof} We have a semiorthogonal decomposition $\Dd^b(\Xt) = \scal{\B^\perp,\B}$.
-The statement amounts to showing that $\pi^*E$ is left orthogonal to $\B^\perp$, that is to all the objects to the left from $\Uu_2^*, \Ll_{\oa}, \Oo_\Xt(E_2)$ in (\ref{eq:step_7}).
+\begin{proof} Since $\B$ is admissible, we have a semiorthogonal decomposition $\Dd^b(\Xt) = \scal{\B^\perp,\B}$.
+The statement of lemma amounts to showing that $\pi^*E$ is left orthogonal to $\B^\perp$, that is to all the objects to the left from $\scal{\Uu_2^{\vee}, \Ll_{\oa}, \Oo_\Xt(E_2)}$ in (\ref{eq:step_7}).
 We break up the proof into several steps.
 We first recall the basic short exact sequences that will be used throughout: